 By Nika Bosnic for Summersalt Yoga

 I did my first solo travel one year ago.
-One week in Bali was long enough to get the first taste of how it feels to travel solo but definitely too short to consider me a well-experienced solo traveler.
+One week in Bali was long enough to get the first taste of how it feels to travel solo but definitely too short to consider me a well-experienced solo traveller.
 Yet, I gained some valuable experience I’d like to share with you – not to teach but hopefully to inspire you to do the same.

 First things first: I think it was Rachel Wolchin who once said that “if we were meant to stay in one place, we would have roots”.

-I’ve always loved traveling, especially the absolute freedom it gives you to do what you want and when you want.
+I’ve always loved travelling, especially the absolute freedom it gives you to do what you want and when you want.
 I believe that the happiest moments of my life are all somehow related to my travels and one of my earliest childhood memories is our family journey to Greece.
-So traveling has become an intrinsic part of my lifestyle or even existence if that is what you wish to call it, and it is no surprise that at some point solo traveling crossed my mind.
-Don’t get me wrong, there is absolutely nothing wrong with traveling with your best friends, your better half, siblings or family.
+So travelling has become an intrinsic part of my lifestyle or even existence if that is what you wish to call it, and it is no surprise that at some point solo travelling crossed my mind.
+Don’t get me wrong, there is absolutely nothing wrong with travelling with your best friends, your better half, siblings or family.
 I’ve tried all variations so far and cannot say (and will not say) which one is the best.
 Despite my urge to discover the world, it was only in my late twenties that I felt “ready” to go for the “solo” option.
 I remember when I first shared this idea with my family and friends and their reactions were, well…let’s just say I wasn’t mad about them 🙂

 “You sure you wanna do this?”